deathworlders/online/content/book/deathworlders/chapter-11-direct-delivery.md

 “You boys are either an hour too early, or four months too late, and I don’t know which.” said the woman.
 Irishness lilted off every syllable, heavy with weary resignation.
 “Go away, I’m having a bath.”

-Kirk leaned down and whispered in Julian’s ear: “Any advice on how to deal with... this?”
+Kirk leaned down and whispered in Julian’s ear: “Any advice on how to deal with...this?”

 Julian shook his head, eyes wide as he stared desperately off towards the distant mountains - no!
 Not the mountains, the hills - no!
 The wall, yes.
 The wall seemed safe.
 “You’re on your own.”